 See also Pre-Pharmacy and Pre-Physical Therapy

-Learn to change lives through medicine
+Learn to Change Lives through Medicine

 The desire to save lives, treat injuries and diseases, and improve patients’ health is a meaningful motivation to pursue a career in the medical field, one of the most exciting and rewarding professions throughout the world.

 In a field filled with ethical dilemmas, medical professionals with strong Bible training can be confident and prepared to do right and honor the Lord in their decisions.
-Because of the biblical emphasis that permeates every class, PCC graduates are respected for their superior ethics and high moral standards as they truly care for their patients with compassion, honesty, and integrity.
+Because of the biblical emphasis that permeates every class, PCC graduates are respected for their ethics and moral standards as they truly care for their patients with compassion, honesty, and integrity.

 Excellent student-teacher ratios provide optimum instruction, encourage professional relationships, and enable faculty to effectively assist students with medical or graduate school admissions.

 Many pre-medicine graduates pursue advanced degrees such as MD, DO, PA, PhD, DC, OD, DDS, DMD, and more.

 The purpose of the pre-medicine emphasis is to encompass a broad, liberal arts education from a Christian perspective and to provide a strong background in science and mathematics, as well as to prepare students for admission to and successful completion of medical school.